 note["Nodes have capacity but nobody assigns pods to them"]

-The controller manager runs all the controllers that make Kubernetes “self-healing.”
+The controller manager runs the controllers that earn Kubernetes the “self-healing” label.

 Immediate impact: